ceisammodes/qmbenchio/docs/README_OpenMolcas.md

 ```

 ## Protocol
-- A script submission script sub_molcas_nautilus_Xjob.sh is provided for each set.
+- A script submission script sub_molcas_nautilus_Xjob.sh can be generated for each set.

 - The script is configured to run a job array with X calculations, all writing to /scratch as temporary storage